explore art styles

 Within all this, each artist has his or her own personal art style, which is developed throughout his or her lifetime.
 An artist's style can change and adapt as the artist grows as both an artist and as a person.
 Beginning artists often emulate (copy) the styles of artists that they admire.
 At first this can be beneficial in order to get one's feet wet and will help develop an understanding of how to create different types of art.
 However, it is very important that beginning artists focus on developing their own style, and find their own unique way of expression.
 An artist's personal style usually progresses as the artist gains more confidence through experience, expands their database of knowledge, and acquires more skill with the materials.

 Artists can work in many different styles.
 In the past, artists were usually expected to create art in whatever predominant fashion was popular at the time.
 Now, artists have much more freedom to work as they choose.
 While it is perfectly okay to work in a variety of styles, it is generally best to focus on the ones(s) you like best, in order to fully develop your artistic potential within that style.
 Dabbling with different styles is a great way to experiment, but to really flourish as an artist, you need to focus on a style or two that you feel really allows you to express your inner vision.

 In this website, we'll explore four of the main styles that I work in: photorealism, abstract, whimsical, and composite (combined styles).
 In time, I will add more information about other artistic styles, but for now we'll focus on the four styles that I am most familiar with, in both theory and practice.

-Photorealism - extremely realistic form of painting or drawing, in which the artwork is based on a photograph
+Photorealism is an extremely realistic form of painting or drawing, in which the artwork is based on a photograph

-Abstract - non-objective, non-representational art that does not seek to replicate objects from real life
+Abstract art is non-objective, non-representational art that does not seek to replicate objects from real life